 While not everyone likes bananas for those of us that do banana chips are a lightweight and easy to make snack the requires little effort and very few ingredients.
 I always find that bananas tend to over-ripen very quickly in the summer months so this is a good use for them if you are getting sick of banana bread or smoothies.
-While this recipe is very simple I find that the addition of the lemon juice to stop the banana from browning gives them a slight sweet and sour taste that I find hard to resist.
+While this recipe is very simple I find that the addition of the lemon juice to stop the banana from browning also has the added advantage of giving them a slight sweet and sour taste that I find hard to resist.

 This recipe is designed for a food dehydrator however if you don’t own one then you can use a fan forced oven at a very low temperature (55-60 degrees celsius)